2nd CoP Co-design/Co-creation Workshop

 The 2nd Co-design/Co-creation Workshop of the MARCO-BOLO project took place on 6th November in Sitges, as part of The Future of Marine Biodiversity Monitoring in Europe, an initiative launched by the European Commission under the Joint Research Centre (JRC).

 The workshop brought together approximately fifty stakeholders, including representatives from JRC, DG MARE, DG ENV, and various institutions responsible for biodiversity monitoring across EU Member States.
-Participants also included representatives from organisations such as OSPAR, HELCOM, OBIS, Biodiversa +, EMODnet Biology, and GOOSBioEco, alongside researchers from universities and research centres across Europe.
+Participants also included representatives from organisations such as OSPAR, HELCOM, OBIS, Biodiversa +, EMODnet Biology, and GOOSBioEco, alongside researchers from universities and research centres across Europe

 Final Agenda